Cardiovascular Diabetology: Scope

 Cardiovascular Diabetology considers for publications manuscripts on all aspects of the diabetes/cardiovascular interrelationship, including clinical, genetic, experimental, pharmacological, epidemiological, molecular biology and laboratory research.
 Seven article types maybe considered for publication: original investigations, reviews, case reports, commentaries, hypotheses, methodology articles and study protocols; most of published papers are original investigations.
 Articles are published online upon acceptance, rather than in issues.
 A printed version is periodically distributed in India by Panacea Biotec Ltd.

 Abstracting and indexing

-The journal is abstracted and indexed in Chemical Abstracts Service (CAS), Citebase, Current Contents, Directory of Open Access Journals (DOAJ), EMBASE, MEDLINE/PubMed, Science Citation Index, SCImago Journal Rank, Scopus and Socolar.
-According to the Journal Citation Reports, the journal has a 2024 impact factor of 10.6, ranking it in the 94.1 JIF percentile (11 out of 191 journals) in the category of "Endocrinology & Metabolism", and in the 94.7 JIF percentile (14 out of 230 journals) in the category "Cardiac & Cardiovascular Systems" journals.
+The journal is abstracted and indexed in Baidu, Chemical Abstracts Service (CAS), Citebase, Current Contents, Dimensions (database), EBSCO Information Services, Directory of Open Access Journals (DOAJ), EMBASE, Japanese Science and Technology Agency (JST), MEDLINE/PubMed, Naver, Science Citation Index, SCImago Journal Rank, Scopus, Socolar, Wanfang and several additional scientific repositories.
+According to the Journal Citation Reports, the journal has a 2025 impact factor of 15.6, ranking it in the 95.2 JIF percentile (10 out of 198 journals) in the category of "Endocrinology & Metabolism", and in the 97.3 JIF percentile (7 out of 237 journals) in the category "Cardiac & Cardiovascular Systems" journals.